PSA's card grading prices have been quite volatile thoughout the past several years.

 There are many factors that go into this decision, but it all comes down to what the increase in value will be upon grading the card.
 I recommend doing some homework, estimating the grade of your card and figuring out what the values are for your card in ungraded or graded condition.
 I always tend to estimate the grade rather conservatively just to play it safe.

 If you want to drop off cards for grading at a PSA office it can be done in Woodbridge, NJ by appointment only and on a limited, case-by-case basis for high-value items and high-volume submissions at PSA's Southern California location.
 Note that PSA also does some in-person grading at local card shows.
+Note that some trading card shops also offer bulk grading submissions.

 No, PSA grades on a 1 through 10 scale.
 The only major grading company that allows collectors to choose subgrades is Beckett Grading Services (BGS).
 CSG cards that merit a Perfect 10 will receive sub-grades by default for free.